 - If the decedent does not have any family, the state succeeds the estate.

 Leaving a will behind prevents the sometimes unwanted legal process of intestate succession and provides your family and friends with a piece of mind when it comes to your estate.
 The law professionals at Latiolais Law Firm can help plan your estate to ensure it is left in the right hands.
-If you find yourself in an intestate succession situation, Emily Latiolais can knowledgeably guide you through the legal process.
+Emily is very skilled in estate planning and probate law.
+If you find yourself in an intestate succession situation, Emily Latiolais, your local probate lawyer, can knowledgeably guide you through the legal process.